How the Data Were Organized

 Data are organized at the study level

-by treatment focus (i.e., PTSD or PTSD plus substance use disorder [SUD]) and study
+by Treatment focus (i.e., PTSD or PTSD plus substance use disorder [SUD]) and Study

 class that indicates the type of treatment studied.
 Then, treatments are coded